A Vision for Science

 Saint Mary’s has long been a place where the study of science comes alive.
 We offer a program that’s far beyond the norm: in our small classes, students study alongside professors whose commitment to research is matched only by their dedication to teaching.

-Take advantage of our prestigious partnerships with nearby world-class health services (including the Mayo Clinic and Gundersen Health System).
+Take advantage of our prestigious collaborations with nearby world-class health services (including the Mayo Clinic and Gundersen Health System).
 Live and learn in the vast, diverse, and beautiful natural environment in which our campus is located (including the Mississippi River and the bluff habitat in our own back yard).

 Virtually step inside our new Science and Learning Center through these 360-degree panoramic artist's renderings of the facility.
 Construction is right on schedule, and the facility will be open for classes in fall of 2017.

 Classrooms & Labs

 Light and spacious classrooms and labs are specially designed to promote hands-on learning opportunities.
 “Hubs”—located on all three floors—are comfortable, customizable gathering spaces for faculty and student interactions.

 A 120-seat tiered lecture hall—with state-of-the-art technology—accommodates a variety of public and campus events.
 Conveniently located, the room and surrounding area is designed for gatherings, presentations, and speakers.